riscv-verification/RVVI/README.md

-There is the RISC-V Formal Interface (RVFI) (https://github.com/SymbioticEDA/riscv-formal) from SymbioticEDA which is a very good interface for providing observation into a running core by streaming what is executing on the core (i.e. the basic tracer funtionality) - but for quality RISC-V processor DV more is needed.
+There is the RISC-V Formal Interface (RVFI) (https://github.com/SymbioticEDA/riscv-formal) from SymbioticEDA which is a very good interface for providing observation into a running core by streaming what is executing on the core (i.e. the basic tracer functionality) - but for quality RISC-V processor DV more is needed.
 Hence the need for RVVI.
 The RVVI-VLG interface has some parts very similar to the RVFI formal interface and RVVI can be thought of as a superset of RVFI.